 The top of the hedge is decorated with cone shaped topiaries.
 Throughout the hotel there are potted trees that recall this ornamental feature.

-Kubrick had used this same piece music from the "William Tell Overture" in A Clockwork Orange in Alex's bedroom scene with the two women he brought home from the record store.
+Kubrick had used this same piece from the "William Tell Overture" in A Clockwork Orange in Alex's bedroom scene with the two women he brought home from the record store.
 Because of Wendy's being associated with the indigenous theme, one might make a connection here with the Lone Ranger, for which it served as theme music.
 But what of Kubrick's previous use of this music?
 What is the connection there?
-The original galop was intended to represent a victorious battle and a liberation of the Swiss from Austrian oppression and it may be that the galop thus anticipates the liberation found at the end of this film.
-In A Clockwork Orange, following this music Alex's droogs had made an initially unsuccessful attempt to liberate themselves from him, and then had betrayed him.
+The original galop was intended to represent a victorious battle and a liberation of the Swiss from Austrian oppression.

-The map of the maze has moved from the screen left corner of the maze, where we saw it on Closing Day, to the foreground and right of the entrance of the maze, a bench taking the place of where the map once was.
+The map of the maze has moved from the screen left side of the maze's entrance, where we saw it on Closing Day, to the foreground and right of the entrance, a bench taking the place of where the map once was.
 The bench taking the place of the map, and the location of the hut will match with the miniature maze in the lobby when Jack approaches it.

 Where the map was previously.